jmarais/protobuf/Readme.md

 gogoprotobuf is a fork of <a href="https://github.com/golang/protobuf">golang/protobuf</a> with extra code generation features.

-This code generation is used to achieve:
+This code generation is used to achieve this:

   - fast marshalling and unmarshalling
   - more canonical Go structures